-The East Camp alluvial groundwater monitoring system consists of the LP- and MR97-series wells that are located within the active mine area, plus selected AMC, GS, AMW, and BMF05 series wells.
-All of the wells associated with the latter four groups are located south of the active mine area, with the exception of wells AMC-5 and AMC-15, which are located within the mine area.
-Each group of wells represents sites installed or monitored during different studies that have been incorporated in the BMFOU-CD monitoring program.
+The East Camp alluvial groundwater monitoring system consists of the LP- and MR97-series wells located within the active mine area, plus selected AMC, GS, AMW, and BMF05 series wells.
+All wells in the latter four groups are located south of the active mine area, with the exception of wells

+AMC-5 and AMC-15, located within the mine area.
+Each group of wells represents sites installed or monitored during different studies now incorporated into the BMFOU-CD monitoring program.

+Four new alluvial monitoring wells were installed within the East Camp system in late 2005 and early 2006 as stipulated in the 2002 Consent Decree.
+These wells replaced domestic wells that were monitored from 1997 through 2002.
+The new wells were situated in areas of limited data and were equipped with transducers for increased water-level data collection.
+The new series was named "BMF05-wells" and is discussed with the GS-series wells.
+Water-quality samples were collected three times annually throughout 2007 (to help establish baseline conditions) and semi-annually thereafter.

 Water-level elevations and monthly precipitation amounts are shown on hydrographs for selected wells.
 Water-quality results are shown and discussed for the sampled wells.
-Unlike the water-level monitoring program, water-quality sampling did not occur at every East Camp monitoring well and takes place only once or twice per year.
-Four new alluvial monitoring wells were installed within the East Camp system during late 2005 and early 2006 as stipulated in the 2002 Consent Decree.
-These wells replaced domestic wells that were monitored from 1997 through 2002.
-The wells were situated in areas where data gaps existed and were equipped with transducers for increased water-level data collection.
-The new wells were identified as BMF05 and are discussed with the GS-series wells.
-Water-quality samples were collected quarterly throughout 2007 (to help establish baseline conditions) and semi-annually thereafter.
+Unlike the water-level monitoring program, water-quality sampling did not occur at every East Camp monitoring well and occurred only once or twice annually.

 Water-level conditions and water-quality characteristics vary throughout the alluvial system.
-Wells within or adjacent to historic mining activities show trends relating to the influence of those activities, i.e. elevated metal concentrations.
-Sites outside historic mining areas reflect conditions more typical of the regional hydrogeology.
+Data from wells within or adjacent to historic mining activities show the influence of those activities, i.e., elevated metal concentrations.
+Data from sites outside historic mining areas reflect conditions typical of the regional hydrogeology.